Engineering Access Level Pages

 To configure a Stream Manager that uses split-domain management, set the VVI fields as follows:

 The Media Scheduler is an optional feature and requires a software activation key to enable it.
-For more information about activating the Media Scheduler, see the “Initializing the CDS and Activating the Optional Features” section.
+For more information about activating the Media Scheduler, see the "Initializing the CDS and Activating the Optional Features" section on page 3-3.
 The Media Scheduler allows live ingests from multicast IP addresses and uses the Input Channels page to map multicast IP addresses to channels.
 You can enable either Media Scheduler or Real-Time Capture Type, but not both.